Technical Writer Style Guide Examples

 This technical writer's style guide provides help for grammar, formatting, punctuation, capitalization rules, and hyphenation guidelines.

 It also specifies the preferred fonts: Liberation Sans Narrow with Arial or Times New Roman as backup font choices.
 Moreover, the guide has a DocBook markup at the end to help you select the right XML element and make your document easy to translate from English.

 Apple Style Guide

 The Apple style guide is for everyone involved in technical communication, including writers, editors, and proofreaders.
-It's used by Apple developers to write customer-facing content.
+Apple developers use it to write customer-facing content.

-Here are some of the more distinctive guidelines from this particular stylebook:
+Here are some of the more specific guidelines from this particular stylebook:

 - No underlining or overstrikes

 - Text that needs emphasis should contain asterisks (*emphasis*)